 You should take the following steps if you think you have a medical negligence* claim:

 It is advisable that you speak with a medical negligence solicitor * as soon as possible after the incident.
-Your solicitor can then advise you on the steps to be taken to ensure that the claim is dealt with as efficiently as possible.
+(A medical negligence solicitor is a solicitor who specialises in this area of law).
+Once you have done this, your solicitor can then advise you on the steps to be taken to ensure that the claim is dealt with as efficiently as possible.

 In order to make a medical negligence claim *, it must be established and proven that the injury sustained was caused by the medical negligence of the doctor that treated you.
 In order to do this it will be necessary to obtain all of your relevant medical records.
 Your solicitor will prepare an authority for you to sign to take up your medical records.
 The records will need to be examined in consultation with you.